genesis-community/cf-genesis-kit/MANUAL.md

 ## General

 Some of these features may return in latter v2.x releases, but for the v2.0.0 release, they have been removed as they are not compatible with the upstream `cf-deployment` configuration, or have been replaced by an ops file.
+If needed, `instance_groups` overrides in the environment file can be used to effect the desired configuration

   - `skip_ssl_validation` - This configuration now defaults to true instead of false, as per upstream cf-deployment.
 If you want to enforce TLS validation, use the upstream feature `cf-deployment/operations/stop-skipping-tls-validation`